-Role Responsibilities Environmental Representative Receive and respond to communication from the Planning secretary in relation to the environmental performance of the CSSI (MCoA A32) Consider and inform the Planning Secretary of any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and community Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, Environment Protection Licences, relevant standards and this CEMF; Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation; Provide independent guidance and advice to Sydney Metro and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions; Be the principal point of advice for the DPE in relation to all questions and complaints concerning the environmental performance of the project; Ensure that environmental auditing is undertaken in accordance with all relevant project requirements; and Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts.
+Role Responsibilities Role Environmental Representative (MCoA A32) Responsibilities Receive and respond to communication from the Planning secretary in relation to the environmental performance of the CSSI Consider and inform the Planning Secretary of any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and community Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, Environment Protection Licences, relevant standards and this CEMF; Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation; Provide independent guidance and advice to Sydney Metro and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions; Be the principal point of advice for the DPHI in relation to all questions and complaints concerning the environmental performance of the project; Ensure that environmental auditing is undertaken in accordance with all relevant project requirements; and Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts.
 Will participate in the resolution of community complaints received directly by the department, if requested by the planning secretary.
 Consider or assess the impacts of minor ancillary facilities as required by the Conditions of Approval MCoA A17-A22.
-Consider any minor amendments to the CEMP and provide comment and endorsement Endorse Low Impact Work Applications as per the Sydney Metro proforma; Operation of ancillary facilities if the ER has determined the operational activities will have minimal impact on the environment and community; Relocation and connection of utilities where the relocation or connection has a minor impact to the environment as determined by the ER; Other activities determined by the ER to have minimal environmental impact which may include but not limited to demolition, construction of minor access roads, temporary relocation of pedestrian and cycle paths and the provision of property access.
-Independent Certifier Assess and certify the Project for compliance, including environmental requirements General Accountable for the implementation of CEMP Manager Ensure internal audits of the system are conducted (LORAC) Review audit corrective actions and act as necessary to ensure timely closeout of issues Authorise expenditure on environmental issues within limits of authority Ensure adequate resources are made available to meet environmental obligations and objectives Resolve major issues that cannot be resolved by Project Managers.
-Project Operational Ensure that environmental performance and knowledge is communicated at senior management team meetings Leader (LORAC) Ensure that environmental obligations are met across all projects Consult with the environmental team on sustainability matters or opportunities as they arise during project development Champion the environmental program objectives.
+Consider any minor amendments to the CEMP and provide comment and endorsement Endorse Low Impact Work Applications as per the Sydney Metro proforma; Operation of ancillary facilities if the ER has determined the operational activities will have minimal impact on the environment and community; Relocation and connection of utilities where the relocation or connection has a minor impact to the environ Independent Assess and certify the Project for compliance, including environmental requirements Certifier General Manager (LORAC) Accountable for the implementation of CEMP Ensure internal audits of the system are conducted Review audit corrective actions and act as necessary to ensure timely closeout of issues Authorise expenditure on environmental issues within limits of authority Ensure adequate resources are made available to meet environmental obligations and objectives Resolve major issues that cannot be resolved by Project Managers Draigat Figure that environmental performance and knowledge is communicated at conjer Operational Leader (LORAC) Ensure that environmental performance and knowledge is communicated at senior management team meetings Ensure that environmental obligations are met across all projects Consult with the environmental team on sustainability matters or opportunities as they arise during project development Champion the environmental program objectives.